zuozhenggh/learning-library/developer-library/weblogic-to-oci/provision-app-db-oke/provision-app-db-oke.md

 ## Introduction

-This lab with guide you through provisioning an application database.
+We will guide you through provisioning an application database.

-Estimated Lab Time: 30 to 35 minutes including 25 to 30 minutes for provisioning time.
+Estimated Completion Time: 30 to 35 minutes including 25 to 30 minutes for provisioning time.

 ### Objectives

-In this lab you will:

 - Create a security list with proper ports open.
 - Create a private subnet for the application database.